Tarjei400/SimpleCourseManager/README.md

 This is a simple SPA application, utilizing a couple of REST API endpoint.
 Code is written using ES7 on top of Babel, webpack, React and Materilze.

-I've used Jasmine and enzyme for testing components and classes been used.
+Testing libraries: Jasmine and enzyme

 ## Installation